fmrl/nyan/doc/failure-policies.markdown

 `nyan::apply_fail_policy()` returns `true` if an exception was caught. this gives an enclosing loop the ability to terminate, should it see fit to do so.

-the advantage of this approach is that a programmer can define a policy once and apply it throughout the source code simply by referring to it by name. the result is reasonably maintanable, since a change in policy propigates throughout the rest of the source code effortlessly.
+the advantage of this approach is that a programmer can define a policy once and apply it throughout the source code simply by referring to it by name. the result is reasonably maintainable, since a change in policy propagates throughout the rest of the source code effortlessly.

 consider the case of a destructor, which is not permitted to throw exceptions: